Improving rates of compliance within the NZ ETS

 The Act includes the ability to set infringement offences in regulations to deter low-level non-compliance with the rules of the NZ ETS and the Synthetic Greenhouse Gas levy.

-These strict liability offences will result in financial sanctions but not convictions for offenders.
-Prosecutions will still be available for the most serious cases of offending.
+These strict liability offences result in financial sanctions but not convictions for offenders.
+Prosecutions are still available for the most serious cases of offending.
 This will improve compliance outcomes while minimising administrative costs.

-NZ ETS and SGG levy related infringement offences are intended to target low-level non-compliant conduct that is largely administrative in nature.
+NZ ETS and SGG levy related infringement offences target low-level non-compliant conduct that is largely administrative in nature.
 Some examples of infringement offences are when an individual or organisation:

 • does not provide information to an enforcement officer when they are required to do so under the Act